- Windows 10

 Yes.
 Windows To Go is fully supported on either USB 2.0 ports or USB 3.0 ports on PCs certified for Windows 7 or later.

-USB 3.0 ports are usually marked blue or carry a SS marking on the side.
+USB 3.0 ports are usually marked blue or carry an SS marking on the side.

 Yes.
 Because USB 3.0 offers significantly faster speeds than USB 2.0, a Windows To Go drive running on a USB 3.0 port will operate considerably faster.
 This speed increase applies to both drive provisioning and when the drive is being used as a workspace.

-Yes, if the user has administrator permissions they can self-provision a Windows To Go drive using the Windows To Go Creator wizard which is included in Windows 10 Enterprise and Windows 10 Education.
-Additionally, System Center 2012 Configuration Manager SP1 and later releases includes support for user self-provisioning of Windows To Go drives.
+Yes, if the user has administrator permissions they can self-provision a Windows To Go drive using the Windows To Go Creator wizard which is included in Windows 10 Enterprise, Windows 10 Education and Windows 10 Professional.
+Additionally, Configuration Manager SP1 and later releases includes support for user self-provisioning of Windows To Go drives.
 Configuration Manager can be downloaded for evaluation from the Microsoft TechNet Evaluation Center.

 For host computers running Windows 10